 Digital Object Identifier (DOI)

 Terrell, Danielle; Savardekar, Amey R; Whipple, Stephen Garrett; Dossani, Rimal H; Spetzler, Robert F; and Sun, Hai, "Cerebral Revascularization for Moyamoya Syndrome Associated with Sickle Cell Disease: A Systematic Review of the Literature on the Role of Extracranial-Intracranial Bypass in Treating Neurologic Manifestations of Pediatric Patients with Sickle Cell Disease."
 (2020).
-Neurosurgery.
+Neurosurgery Articles.
 593.